AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Annotation Challenges

 \paragraph{Mozambican Portuguese and Xitsonga}

 One of the significant challenges for the Mozambican Portuguese and Xitsonga data annotators was the presence of code-mixed and sarcastic tweets.
-Code-mixing in tweets made it challenging for the annotators to determine the intended meaning of the tweet as it involved multiple languages spoken in Mozambique that some annotators did not understand.
+Code-mixing in tweets made it challenging for the annotators to determine the intended meaning of the tweet as it involved multiple languages spoken in Mozambique that some annotators were unfamiliar with.
 Similarly, the presence of two variants of Xitsonga spoken in Mozambique (Changana and Ronga) added to the complexity of the annotation task.
-Additionally, sarcasm was a source of disagreement among annotators, leading to the exclusion of many tweets from the final dataset.
+Additionally. we excluded many tweets from the final dataset as sarcasm present in tweets was another source of disagreement among the annotators.

 \paragraph{Ethiopian languages}